Schools Promote ‘Sex Apps’

 Most programs present abstinence as another birth control option—“don’t have sex this weekend if you don’t want to get pregnant this weekend”—and some encourage students to come up with their own definition of abstinence, Phelps said.

 Most CSE curriculums briefly mention abstinence, “and the rest of the resource will be premised on the assumption that most kids will ignore the recommendation of abstinence and become sexually active,” Sprigg said.
 “We have some concern of that becoming a self-fulfilling prophecy.”

-Most parents want their children taught to delay sex until marriage, or close to marriage, according to research from the Heritage Foundation.
+Most parents want their children taught to delay sex until marriage or close to marriage, research from the Heritage Foundation reports.

 “Beginning at age 13 now, the young people are given a lot of privacy with respect to their health care,” Sprigg said.
 “Parents are expected to pay for it and not be informed about it, and I think that’s a serious problem.”

-Phelps and Sprigg said it’s inaccurate and hurts kids to pretend sex is only physical.
+Phelps and Sprigg said pretend sex is only physical is inaccurate and harmful.

 “It’s mental, it’s emotional, it’s financial, it’s social, it’s psychological,” Phelps said.

 “An app like this is not sufficient to deal with the complex social and emotional realities [of sex],” he said.
 “I’m not convinced that adolescents are prepared to deal with that reality.”